 ART & ORGANISM

-ART & ORGANISM (also known as “The Art and SCIENCE of ART and SCIENCE”) aspires to provide a scaffold for an approximation of who we were, are, and could be.
+ART & ORGANISM (also known as “The Art and SCIENCE of ART and SCIENCE”) aspires to provide a scaffold for the best possible approximation of who we were, are, and could be.
 The resources to provided hopefully encourage the exercise of sentience as well as sapience– feeling as well as thinking, in the belief that only in concert with each other can we ever really know anything worth knowing.

 RESOURCES: The A&O website provides an abundance of resources to exemplify DISCOVERIES in art and biology and CONNECTIONS between art and biology.
 But the seminar is really about DISCOVERING not discoveries, and CONNECTING, not connections.
 Nothing is known–indeed nothing is real (in the most real sense of the word) except insofar as it is connected.
 And the discovery of connections within and between each other is a key part of what we are all about.
 To give form to this amorphous agenda we will look closely and the BIOLOGICAL perspectives on behavior exemplified by its most liberated domain– that of ART.